tripathishashikant/practice-css/README.md

 # practice-css
-I have created this repository to practice CSS features.
+I have created this repository to practice CSS.